-The geographical segments for the Banking results are presented on page 325.
+The geographical segments for the Banking results are presented on page F - 79.

-Specification of geographical segments
+Specification of geographical se gments

 Geographical segments Main countries

 The Netherlands

 Belgium Including Luxembourg

 Germany Including Austria

 Other Challengers Australia, France, Italy, Spain, Portugal, Czech Republic, and UK Legacy and Other

 Growth Markets Poland, Romania, Turkey, Philippines and Asian bank stakes

 Wholesale Banking Rest of World UK, Americas, Asia and other countries in Central and Eastern Europe

 Other Corporate Line Banking and the run-off portfolio of Real Estate

 ING Group evaluates the results of its banking segments using a financial performance measure called underlying result.
 Underlying result is used to monitor the performance of ING Group at a consolidated level and by segment.
 The Executive Board and the Management Board Banking consider this measure to be relevant to an understanding of the Group's financial performance, because it allows investors to understand the primary method used by management to evaluate the Group's operating performance and make decisions about allocating resources.
 In addition, ING Group believes that the presentation of underlying net result helps investors compare its segment performance on a meaningful basis by highlighting result before tax attributable to ongoing operations and the underlying profitability of the segment businesses.
-Underlying result is derived by excluding from IFRS the following: special items, the impact of divestments and Insurance Other refund in 2019 as well as a EUR 119 million gain from the release of a currency translation reserve following the sale of ING's stake in Kotak Mahindra Bank and the recognition of a EUR 79 million receivable related to the insolvency of a financial institution (both recorded under income).
-Furthermore, the Corporate Line Banking includes the isolated legacy costs (mainly negative interest results) caused by the replacement of short-term funding with long-term funding during 2013 and 2014.
-ING Group applies a system of capital charging for its banking operations in order to create a comparable basis for the results of business units globally, irrespective of the business units' book equity and the currency they operate in.
+Underlying result is derived by excluding from IFRS the following: special items, adjustment of the EU 'IAS 39 carve out', the impact of divestments and Insurance Other.